aya49/202105_sfu_setup_pythoncpp/writeup.md

 ## Linux & Mac

-If your operating system (OS) is a Linux or a Mac, Python and C++ is pre-installed and set up on your machine!
+If your operating system (OS) is a Linux or a Mac, Python and C++ are pre-installed and set up on your machine!
 It's just a matter of opening up the terminal and using them.

 For Linux computers, this guide assumes you are using a Gnome-based desktop environment (e.g. Ubuntu) that interfaces between you and Linux.

 Let's open up your terminal:
-- open the application menu (Linux) / launchpad (F4 on MacOS).
+- open the application menu (Linux) / launchpad (F4 on macOS).
-- enter search term "terminal".
+- enter the search term "terminal".
 - click on the application "terminal".

-## Terminal
+## Using your terminal

 The terminal is an interface where you can type commands for your OS to execute.

-Think of your terminal as a dumbed down Siri who only takes super specific commands and you have to type the command out by hand; but as long as you know what the commands are, your terminal executes anything you would imagine you could do on an operating system, including executing your Python or C++ program.
+Think of your terminal as a dumbed-down Siri who only takes super specific commands and you have to type the command out by hand; but as long as you know what the commands are, your terminal executes anything you would imagine you could do on an operating system, including executing your Python or C++ program.

 If you have Firefox on your computer, you can let your terminal open it up for you; try typing the following command (not including the `$`) and pressing `enter`: